 Vaccination to create immunity against infectious diseases has been a key public health initiative since the mid-19th century.
 Children have been the main focus.

-Smallpox was the only disease preventable by vaccination before the early 20th century.
-A vaccine for diphtheria was available from 1922, for tuberculosis from 1949 and poliomyelitis (polio) from 1956.
+Smallpox was the only disease preventable by vaccination until the early 20th century.
+A vaccine for diphtheria was available from 1922, for tuberculosis from 1949 and for poliomyelitis (polio) from 1956.
 A wider range of vaccines, some combined for different diseases (such as the diphtheria–tetanus–whooping-cough vaccine), were available from the 1960s.

 Spanner in the works

 Edgar Wilkins, the first director of school hygiene at the Department of Public Health, was firmly opposed to immunisation.
 His appointment was an odd choice, given that the School Medical Service was responsible for promoting immunisation.
 Child immunisation rates increased after Wilkins resigned in 1923.
 The second minister of public health, George Fowlds, was also a critic of immunisation.

 Immunisation rates increased slowly.
 In the mid-1920s around 15% of schoolchildren were vaccinated.
 This increased to about 33% in the late 1920s.
 In the 1950s a target rate of 70% for the diphtheria vaccine proved hard to reach.

 Severe polio epidemics in the 1940s and 1950s resulted in high immunisation rates once vaccines were available – 97% of children received the first dose and 93% the second dose of the oral vaccine in 1962.
 Rates dropped once polio was eliminated from New Zealand.